jitsedesmet/thesis/_papers/thesis-report/chapters/solid.typ

 = Solid
 // Introduce
-The Solid project develops a specification that lets individuals and groups store their data securely in decentralized data stores called Pods.
+The Solid project develops a specification that lets individuals and groups store their data securely in decentralized data stores called Pods @bib:solid.
 Pods are like secure web servers for data.
 When data is stored in a Pod, its owners control which people and applications can access it.
-#todo[cite: https:\//solidproject.org/]
-Solid is a specification that builds on top of exist specification.
+Solid is a specification~@bib:solid-spec that builds on top of exist specification.
 The data is stored in @rdf format and the interface is constructed through @ldp.
 However, the existing specifications are not enough as solid faces numerous challenges because of its innovative decentralized nature.
 These challenges span over multiple domains like interface design, query engine design, access control, usage control, etc.
+To tackle these challenges, Solid creates some own specifications, but tries to keep them generic for different use cases.

 == Access Control